Introduction to Algorithms

 Call merge(ar, l, m, r)

 These algorithms work by remembering the results of the past run and using them to find new results.
-In other words, dynamic programming algorithm solves complex problems by breaking it into multiple simple subproblems and then it solves each of them once and then stores them for future use.
+In other words, a dynamic programming algorithm solves complex problems by breaking them into multiple simple subproblems and then it solves each of them once and then stores them for future use.

 Fibonacci sequence is a good example for Dynamic Programming algorithms, you can see it working in the pseudo code: